 Roberta was a communications intern here at The University of Sheffield.
 As part of that work, she interviewed fellow Grantham Scholar Fiona Turner.
 Roberta and Fiona spoke about PhD life, how Fiona dealt with 4 different supervisors and what she’s doing now.
 Read: Rising sea levels and the case of the ‘missing ice’.

-Read this interview with Roberta: Jam-jars, genetic modification and the Italian food nerd.
+Read this interview with Roberta: GMOs, food sustainability & the Italian food nerd.

 In it Roberta discusses why she thinks GM is so controversial, food justice and the environmental crisis.